seanpmaxwell/Typescript-Best-Practices/README.md

 }
 ```
 ##### Dependency-Injection
 - Dependency-injection is what we mean when we're trying to use the same instance of an object in several places.
-If we use classes for organizing the backbone of our code (such as is the case in strictly object-oriented languages like Java), then we need to make sure we use the same instance of that class everywhere.
+If we use Classes for organizing the backbone of our code (such as is the case in strictly object-oriented languages like Java), then we need to make sure we use the same instance of that class everywhere.
 Otherwise, we end creating unnecessary instances or the internal state between the different instances could get out of sync.
-To avoid this using classes, we'd have to go through the hassel or marking every function `public static` and using it directly on the object OR make sure instantiate the classes before we export it (i.e. `export default new UserServiceLayer()`).
+To avoid this using classes, we'd have to go through the hassel or marking every function `public static` and using it directly on the class itself OR make sure instantiate the class before we export it (i.e. `export default new UserServiceLayer()`).
-##### When to use classes
+##### When to use Classes
  - Despite the trend though, there are a few scenarios where a class might make sense.
 Suppose there's a situation where you have some non-IO data with an internal state and you want to call functions on that state either to manipulate or access it (i.e. a data-structure).
 For example, take the `new Map()` object.
 It has it's own internal state which is a group of key value pairs, and it provides you with all kinds of handy functions `get(), set(), keys(), length etc` to update and access the key/value pairs.
 It'd be pretty inconvenient (and possibly dangerous if the state is external) to constantly have to do `const someMap = Map.new(); Map.set(someMap, 'key', 'value'), Map.get(someMap, 'key');`.
 To give a personal example: I sometimes uses classes for libraries if exported item is an object and I need to let the user pass some settings/data to it and then keep those settings constant throughout the object's lifespan.

 #### Objects summary: